ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * IsActive
 5. In case of Exceptions, system triggers relevant error messages

-#### C. Update and Delete a Template in Template Masterdata DB
+#### C. Update and Delete a Template in Template Masterdata Database

 ##### (i) Update

-On receiving a request to update a Template with the input parameters (id, name, descr, file_format_code, model, file_txt, module_id, module_name, template_typ_code, lang_code and is_active), the system updates the Template in the Template DB for the id received
+On receiving a request to update a Template with the input parameters (id, name, descr, file_format_code, model, file_txt, module_id, module_name, template_typ_code, lang_code and is_active), the system updates the Template in the Template Database for the id received

 1. Validates if all required input parameters have been received as listed below for each specific request
    * id - character (36) - Mandatory